qboson/kaiwu-pytorch-plugin/example/qdiffusion/README.md

 2. corrupt them into noisy `x_t`
 3. run the proposal model to produce logits
 4. sample negative candidates from those logits
-5. score positive and negative candidates with the conditioned RBM reranker
+5. score positive and negative candidates with the conditioned energy reranker
 6. return `energy_objective` and related tensors to the outer training loop

 ## Shared Assets